Gout is a disease usually caused by having too much

 leukemia,

-renal disease are known causes of gout.
+renal disease.
 A rare condition known as Lesch-Nyhan

 L Dopa, and